 Handling your personal finances well is the best way to show that you’re financially literate, but it’s not the only way.
 TIAA and FINRA both tested Americans’ financial literacy by asking them questions about a variety of financial concepts.
-Only 37% of FINRA respondents and 16% of TIAA respondents could answer 80% of the questions correctly.
-And in a 2015 test by Standard and Poor’s covered in The Guardian, only 64% of Americans could correctly answer five questions on four basic financial concepts.
+Only 34% of FINRA respondents and 16% of TIAA respondents could answer 80% of the questions correctly.
+And in a 2014 test by Standard and Poor’s, only 57% of Americans could correctly answer five questions on four basic financial concepts.

 Here’s a sampling of the questions asked in these tests.
 How many of them can you answer?

 Suppose you have $100 in a savings account earning 2% interest each year.
 Assuming you leave the money in the account, making no deposits or withdrawals, do you know how much money you’ll have in the account at the end of five years?
 To make this easier, let’s make it multiple-choice: Will you have more than $102, less than $102, or exactly $102?

 The correct answer is “more than $102.”
 Your $100 will earn 2% interest, or $2, in the first year — so after just one year, you’ll have $102 in the account.
 You’ll earn 2% interest on that $102 in the second year, and you’ll continue earning 2% on your new, slightly higher balance each year after that.
 At the end of five years, you’ll have a little more than $110.